kognise/kognise/README.md

-⚠️ **I'm gone until early August!** If you want to get in touch, DM me on Discord at `Kognise#6356` or on Slack and I'll get to you earlier when I'm back.
+⚠️ **I'm gone on adventures until early August!** If you want to get in touch, DM me on Discord at `Kognise#6356` or on Slack and I'll get to you earlier when I'm back.

 ---